gitlabhq/omnibus-gitlab/doc/update/gitlab_12_changes.md

 reconfigures your GitLab instance, and will cause database migrations to run.
 So, if you are on an HA instance, run this command only as the last step, after performing all database related actions.

+## Removal of support for /etc/gitlab/skip-auto-migrations file

+Before GitLab 10.6, the file `/etc/gitlab/skip-auto-migrations` was used to prevent automatic reconfigure (and thus automatic database migrations) as part of upgrade.
+This file had been deprecated in favor of `/etc/gitlab/skip-auto-reconfigure` since GitLab 10.6, and in 12.0 the support is removed completely.
+Upgrade process will no longer take `skip-auto-migrations` file into consideration.